borodark/ie7860/README.md

 * http://archive.ics.uci.edu/ml/datasets/Connectionist+Bench+(Sonar%2C+Mines+vs.+Rocks) more info
 * http://fizyka.umk.pl/kis-old/projects/datasets.html#Sonar

-The sonar dataset [sonar.csv](sonar.csv) contains data about patterns obtained by bouncing sonar signals off a metal cylinder at various angles and under various conditions and patterns obtained from rocks under similar conditions.
+The sonar dataset [sonar.csv](sonar.csv) contains data about patterns obtained by bouncing sonar signals off of a metal cylinder at various angles and under various conditions and patterns obtained from rocks under similar conditions.
 The transmitted sonar signal is a frequency-modulated chirp, rising in frequency.
 The data set contains signals obtained from a variety of different aspect angles, spanning 90 degrees for the cylinder and 180 degrees for the rock.
 Each record has 60 features in the range 0.0 to 1.0.

 #### Density Plot of Training Dataset